• Skip to primary navigation

 Winter Farmer's Market | Aquaganix Depot

-The Winter markets are coming up, and we will offer a wide selection of microgreens harvested in front of the customers and packaged at purchase (into your container or ours).
+We will offer a wide selection of microgreens at the winter farmers’ market, harvested in front of the customers and packaged at purchase (into your container or ours).
 We grow over thirty different varieties, and choose the ones that are at their peak for each Saturday’s Farmers Market.
-The Waukesha Winter Farmers’ Market starts Nov 2 and runs thru March 29.
-9 am to 1 pm.: Martha Merrell Books & Cafe, 231 W Main St, Waukesha, WI 53186
+The market is held from 9am to 1pm at: Martha Merrell Books & Cafe, 231 W Main St, Waukesha, WI 53186

 Can’t Find What You Need at the Winter Farmers’ Market?